RoteGer/Design-Patterns-Final/README.md

 # Design-Patterns-Final

-A project in the making...
+A GUI and terminal quiz project using varias design patterns.